deeperlearner/linux-recipes/README.md

 ## Acknowledgements

-This project is inspired by Anish's [repository](https://github.com/anishathalye/linux-bootstrap)
+This project is inspired by Anish's repo [linux-bootstrap](https://github.com/anishathalye/linux-bootstrap)